linkerd/gsoc/templates/rfc.md

 [summary]: #summary

-One paragraph explanation of the proposed contribution.
+One paragraph explanation of the project.

 # Problem Statement (Step 1)